So, I think there are three more questions you should ask when determining which platform is best for promoting YOUR business.

 Setting up new campaigns in AdWords is similar to Facebook Ads at first.
 You’ll first determine the goal of your campaign.
 Do you want to drive Leads or Website Traffic?
 Do you want to invest your budget into the Search or Display Network, maybe even YouTube?

 Similar to Facebook, you can target languages and locations down to the zip code and mile radius with Google AdWords campaigns..

-Once you’re creating ad groups in Google AdWords, the difference between Google and Facebook comes into clear focus.
+Once you’re creating ad groups in Google AdWords, the i difference between the platforms comes into clear view.
 You’re not targeting demographics but instead determining the keywords that are likely to be searched when looking for your business.

-This keyword targeting is the power, the secret sauce, “the Force” of Google AdWords and why Google dominates in search advertising.
+This keyword targeting is the power of Google AdWords and why Google is such a powerhouse in search advertising.
 Google searchers are searching for exactly what you have to offer and you can target them down to the very phrase that communicates their interest.